comworkio/comwork-cloud-wiki/sizing_pricing.md

 # Sizing and pricing

+This section is only relevant for customers who want to use the SaaS version of CWCloud which is also [open source](./licences.md) and can be [self-hosted](./self-hosted.md).

 The sizing and pricing model is following the provider's ones and add 70% for our internal APIs and compute costs and support (you can see the details below).

 So those pricing can be readjusted following the providers's pricing evolutions.